Calypso Music in Trinidad & Tobago Carnival: Party Vibes, Extempore Brilliance, and Nation-Building Themes

 What is the Calypso?
-Calypso is a style of music that developed in the Caribbean and is credited to Trinidad and Tobago.
-Some disagree that Calypso started in Trinidad.
-However, just about every major achievement and every major event regarding this music genre is credited to Trinidad.
-The fact remains that any historical record of this genre originated in Trinidad.
-However, before we get into the substance of this post let's note some of these achievements.
+Calypso is a style of music that originated in the Caribbean and is primarily attributed to Trinidad and Tobago.
+Despite some disputing the origins of calypso in Trinidad, Trinidad is associated with nearly every significant achievement and event related to this music genre.
+Historical records of this genre unequivocally trace back to Trinidad.
+Before we delve into the main content of this post, let's highlight some of these achievements.

 Did you know the following?

-• Calypsos were first sung in French Creole then a mix of Patois and English
+• Calypsoes were first sung in French Creole then a mix of Patois and English

 • The first-ever Calypso instrumental recording was done in 1912 by Lovey's Orchestra.